Skip Navigation

 Fenstergewölbe in gotischer Form

 The fragmentary, Gothic window vaults of the once majestic building still make you feel the transience of earthly things today.
 Those who accept the invitation of silence can hear a hint of God's eternity.
 There is also a lot to tell about the castle part of the complex, which was built around 150 years earlier than the monastery.
 The compact tour took about an hour and a half, during which I and my fellow pilgrims were able to learn a lot of interesting facts about the origins and life of the castle: for example, that there were ultra-modern water pipes by the standards of the time, as well as a kind of underground parking garage and even underfloor heating based on an ancient model.
 The Zölestiner monks, who were extremely knowledgeable about history and writing, installed this - or rather, presumably had it installed - when their monastery next door was still being built and they were housed in the castle complex in the meantime.
 The heating system was also improved during operation and the engineering technology was fine-tuned, as we learn from Bruni, our tour guide.
-Surprisingly, even today there are always new discoveries about the history of the castle and the monastery, giving us the feeling that it has never really ceased to be inhabited.
+Amazingly, even today, new things are constantly being discovered about the history of the castle and the monastery, giving us the feeling that it has never really ceased to be inhabited.

 Sandsteingebilde in Form eines Pilzes